WeiSin99/link-shortener/README.md

 # Link shortener web application

+This web application is available on [www.weisinloo.com](www.weisinloo.com)

 ## Technology used

 This app is built with Rails 6.0.3.2.
 The databse is Postgresql.
 The templating language chosen is ERB and Bootstrap is used as the CSS framework.
-This appliation uses javacript copy the short url generated to the clipboard.
+This appliation uses javacript to copy the short url generated to the clipboard.

 ## Getting started